 They have a two-strap closure, with a very broad strap across the top to spread the tension over your foot, and Amazon reviewers say the sole is plenty stiff.
 For just £30, they do the job.

-Understated to the point of stealth, these lace-up mountain bike shoes have a grippy sole that will take SPD cleats, or you can just leave the cover plate and use them with flat pedals.
+Understated to the point of stealth, these mountain bike shoes have a grippy sole that will take SPD cleats, or you can just leave the cover plate and use them with flat pedals.

 While there's always going to be a time and a place for super-stiff lightweight road shoes, sometimes that's not always what's required, or desired.
 The Giro Petra VR Shoes are designed for those times when there's going to be a fair bit of walking as well as riding, and when a more low-key looking shoe may be the thing.
 But they're still technical.